shugert/Sonora-Lab/Instalacion.md

 ## Software Installation

+First of all you will need to have **Anaconda** installed on your computer. **Anaconda Distribution** is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X. Full documentation on installing Anaconda and Python on ``https://www.anaconda.com/distribution/``

 The best way to run the course software is to use a **Docker container**.
 There’s full documentation on installing Docker at ``docker.com``, but in a few words, the steps are:

 + Go to ``docs.docker.com`` in your browser.